Technology

 To generate a list of data:

-Enter the statistics menu and go to EDIT submenu.
+Enter the statistics menu and go to the EDIT submenu.

-List 1 to 6 are built in lists.
-User can also create customized name lists.
+Lists 1 to 6 are built-in lists.
+Users can also create customized name lists.

 Plotting the data:

-To plot the data of lists user will have to enter the stat plot submenu.
-In this example the stat plot of list 1 and 2 are generated.
+To plot the data of lists, the user will have to enter the stat plot submenu.
+In this example, the stat plots of lists 1 and 2 are generated.

-The user can also zoom to auto adjust the view of graph and can also manually zoom the graph and certain points.
+The user can also zoom in to auto-adjust the view of the graph and manually zoom in on the graph and certain points.

 The statistical data can be plotted in multiple ways in this calculator